gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \indent There are some other related issues to consider in working with p-values that help to illustrate some of the issues with how p-values and "statistical significance" are used in practice.
 In many studies, researchers have a suite of outcome variables that they measure on their subjects.
 For example, in an agricultural experiment they might measure the yield of the crops, the protein concentration, the digestibility, and other characteristics of the crops.
 In various "omics" fields such as genomics, proteomics, and metabolomics, responses for each subject on hundreds, thousands, or even millions of variables are considered and a p-value may be generated for each of those variables.
 In education, researchers might be interested in impacts on grades (as in the previous discussion) but we could also be interested in reading comprehension, student interest in the subject, and the amount of time spent studying, each as response variables in their own right.
 In each of these situations it means that we are considering not just one null hypothesis and assessing evidence against it, but are doing it many times, from just a few to millions of repetitions.
 There are two aspects of this process and implications for research to explore further: the impacts on scientific research of focusing solely on "statistically significant" results and the impacts of considering more than one hypothesis test in the same study.

 \indent There is the systematic bias in scientific research that has emerged from scientists having a difficult time publishing research if p-values for their data are not smaller than 0.05.
 This has two implications.
-Many researchers have assumed that results with "large" p-values are not interesting -- so they either exclude these results from papers (they put them in *their* file drawer instead of into their papers - the so-called "file-drawer" bias) \index{file-drawer bias} or reviewers reject papers because they did not have small p-values to support their discussions (only results with small p-values are judged as being of interest for publication - the so-called "publication bias"). \index{publication bias} Some also include bias from researchers only choosing to move forward with attempting to publish results if they are in the same direction that the researchers expect/theorized as part of this problem -- ignoring results that contradict their theories is an example of "confirmation bias" \index{confirmation bias} but also would hinder the evolution of scientific theories to ignore contradictory results.
+Many researchers have assumed that results with "large" p-values are not interesting -- so they either exclude these results from papers (they put them in *their* file drawer instead of into their papers -- the so-called "file-drawer" bias) \index{file-drawer bias} or reviewers reject papers because they did not have small p-values to support their discussions (only results with small p-values are judged as being of interest for publication -- the so-called "publication bias"). \index{publication bias} Some also include bias from researchers only choosing to move forward with attempting to publish results if they are in the same direction that the researchers expect/theorized as part of this problem -- ignoring results that contradict their theories is an example of "confirmation bias" \index{confirmation bias} but also would hinder the evolution of scientific theories to ignore contradictory results.
 But since most researchers focus on p-values and not on estimates of size (and direction) of differences, that will be our focus here.

 \indent We will use some of our new abilities in R to begin to study some of the impacts of systematically favoring only results with small p-values using a "simulation study" inspired by the explorations in @Schneck2017. \index{simulation study} Specifically, let's focus on the bicycle passing data.
 We start with assuming that there really is no difference in the two groups, so the true mean is the same in both groups, the variability is the same around the means in the two groups, and all responses follow normal distributions.
 This is basically like the permutation idea where we assumed the group labels could be equivalently swapped among responses if the null hypothesis were true except that observations will be generated by a normal distribution instead of shuffling the original observations among groups.
 This is a little stronger assumption than in the permutation approach but makes it possible to study Type I error rates, power, and to explore a process that is similar to how statistical results are generated and used in academic research settings.

 \indent Now let's suppose that we are interested in what happens when we do ten independent studies of the same research question.
-You could think of this as ten different researchers conducting their own studies of the same topic (say passing distance) or ten times the same researchers did the the same study or (less obviously) a researcher focusing on ten different response variables in the same study^[Researchers often measure multiple related response variables on the same subjects while they are conducting a study, so these would not meet the "independent studies" assumption that is used here, but we can start with the assumption of independent results across these responses as the math is easier and the results are conservative.
+You could think of this as ten different researchers conducting their own studies of the same topic (say passing distance) or ten times the same researchers did the same study or (less obviously) a researcher focusing on ten different response variables in the same study^[Researchers often measure multiple related response variables on the same subjects while they are conducting a study, so these would not meet the "independent studies" assumption that is used here, but we can start with the assumption of independent results across these responses as the math is easier and the results are conservative.
 You can consult a statistician for other related approaches that incorporate the dependency of the different responses.].
 Now suppose that one of two things happens with these ten unique response variables -- we just report one of them (any could be used, but suppose the first one is selected) OR we only report the one of the ten with the smallest p-value.
 This would correspond to reporting the results of *a* study or to reporting the "most significant" of ten tries at (or in) the same study -- either because nine researchers decided not to publish/ got their papers rejected by journals or because one researcher put the other nine results into their drawer of "failed studies" and never even tried to report the results.

 \indent The following code generates one realization of this process to explore both the p-values that are created and the estimated differences.
 To simulate new observations with the null hypothesis true, there are two new ideas to consider.
 First, we need to fit a model that makes the means the same in both groups.
-This is called the "mean-only" model \index{model!mean-only} and is implemented with `lm(y~1, data=...)`, with the `~1` indicating that no predictor variable is used and that a common mean is considered for all observations.
+This is called the "mean-only" model \index{model!mean-only} and is implemented with `lm(y ~ 1, data = ...)`, with the `~ 1` indicating that no predictor variable is used and that a common mean is considered for all observations.
 Note that this notation also works in the `favstats` function to get summary statistics for the response variable without splitting it apart based on a grouping variable.
-In the $n=30$ passing distance data set, the mean of all the observations is 116.04 cm and this estimate is present in the `(Intercept)` row in the `lm_commonmean` model summary.
+In the $n = 30$ passing distance data set, the mean of all the observations is 116.04 cm and this estimate is present in the `(Intercept)` row in the `lm_commonmean` model summary.

 ```r